Why Our Stained Glass Lamps Cost More

 Crafted Wooden Bases by Charlie

-Our lamps are finished with solid wooden bases, expertly made by Charlie, who has over 30 years of experience in fine woodwork.
+Every lamp sits on a solid wooden base, handcrafted by Charlie, who has over 30 years of experience in fine woodworking and joinery.

-This combination of glass and wood is central to what makes our lamps feel timeless and unique.
+This combination of glass and wood is central to what gives our lamps their balance and timeless feel.

 One-Off Pieces, Not Factory Products